 - The pool is the manmade equivalent of a pond.
 This symbolism is utilised by Helen Simpson in her short story “Up At A Villa“.

 - The atrium is the manmade equivalent of Heaven / sky.

 - The cathedral is a manmade attempt at a forest.
 (So is a barn, e.g. in Charlotte’s Web.)

 - The cauldron is the manmade, utilitarian equivalent of a woman’s womb.

 - This is a bit different again, since both rugs and gardens are manmade, but the Persian rug symbolises a garden.
 (Check our my post on heterotopias.)

 The list goes on, but you get the idea.

 Basically, caves and tunnels recreate darkness and night-time, so naturally inherit much of the symbolism of black, darkness and night.
-Other associations: